 While we love our mountains, we also have plenty of indoor activities for rainy days, giving you the option of being as active or as relaxed as you wish without the need for gumboots.

-Whistler Bounce Acrobatic Academy: If you can’t wait for the mountain to open and need to get your air fix, head on down to Bounce Acrobatic Academy in Function Junction.
-This state of the art facility is home to a vast array of trampolines that will test your aerial skills.
-You can even book lessons with one of the instructors to ensure that you’ll be ready to stomp huge tricks once the mountain opens.
+Oros Whistler Gymnastics Centre: If you can’t wait for the mountain to open and need to get your air fix, head on down to Whistler Gymnastics Club in Cheakamus Crossing.
+This 5,000-square-foot gymnastics facility is located in the Whistler Athletes’ Centre and is home to a vast array of trampolines and equipment that will test your aerial skills.
+Drop-in sessions are available.

 Whistler Public Library: Whistler’s library sits right in the heart of the village on Main Street.
 This impressive building is home to more than books – you can check out DVDs, CDs, or surf the Internet in their computer lab.
 There are also activities practically every night including a games night on Mondays that feature all the classics, and some that are likely to be your next favourite.
 Or just sit in the lounge with a hot drink and pass the time with a good book.
 The kids area has just had a revamp, creating a bright and cozy spot for families to spend a few hours.

 Escape!
 Whistler: One of Whistler’s newest attractions has become quite popular.
 Escape!
 Whistler challenges groups to test their minds and teamwork skills to solve their way out of a room within a set amount of time.
 You can choose from a variety of themed rooms; from a Pirate Ship to the Buried Cabin, or for the true mastermind, the advanced-level Rabbit Hole.
 If you are stuck, there is an attendant on the loudspeaker who will offer clues so that you don’t hurt one another out of frustration.
 It’s an activity that will undoubtedly have you coming back for more to either try other rooms or to beat your time on one that you have already tried.